nicole140002-wang/Wellington-Lower-Hutt-Earthquake-Shaking-Exposure-RiskScape-Demo/README.md

 ## RiskScape Workflow

-The same building footprints and MMI hazard raster were used to construct a **RiskScape 1.14** model.
+The same building footprints and projected MMI hazard raster were used to construct a RiskScape 1.14 model.

 The workflow consisted of: